Crème caramel: Argentina and Uruguay

 In Argentina and Uruguay, crème caramel is usually eaten with dulce de leche, whipped cream, or both (flan mixto).

+Bangladesh

+In Bangladesh, it is a common dessert and is known as ডিমের পুডিং (egg pudding) or simply পুডিং (pudding).
+It is a lasting remnant of Portuguese settlement in Chittagong from where it spread through the rest of the country.

 Brazil and Venezuela

 In Venezuela and Brazil, it is often made with condensed milk, milk, eggs, and caramelized sugar on top.
 The Venezuelan version is known as quesillo ("small cheese") and in Brazil, a local version is known as pudim, specifically pudim de leite ("milk pudding"), though the traditional flan is also commercially available.
 Pudim can have variations of flavor, such as chocolate, coconut, paçoca (peanut candy), cheese, and others, condensed milk pudding being a base recipe.

 Cambodia, Laos, and Thailand

 In Cambodia, Laos, and Thailand, crème caramel often made with condensed milk, milk, coconut milk (as alternative), coconut cream, eggs and caramelized sugar on top.

 Caribbean

 In many Caribbean countries, the inclusion of coconut, condensed milk and evaporated milk is widespread.
 The milk base may also be flavored with nuts and fruits.